 Is the percentage of alliances higher within the same castes and communities or otherwise?

-The proportion of alliances is definitely higher within same castes.
+The proportion of alliances is definitely higher within the same castes.
 In the Indian context, community still plays a vital role in forming alliances.

 We also have a large number of Christians, Muslims, Buddhists, Jains and Parsis using our religion specific services.